Update October 2020

 How to Avoid Breaking Quarantine: What does Quarantine Involve?

 The German government recommendations during the crisis have been to self-isolate as much as possible.
 This means reducing face-to-face social contact to a minimum and limiting movements.
-However, should a person have to quarantine themselves due to coming into contact with confirmed COVID-19 coronavirus patients or due to having the virus, t they must remain at home for at least 14 days.
+However, should a person have to quarantine themselves due to coming into contact with confirmed COVID-19 coronavirus patients or due to having the virus, they must remain at home for at least 14 days.
 Social contact must be at a minimum in order to prevent the spread of the virus.
 In other words, even going out shopping is deemed to be breaking quarantine.
 The government is following the recommendations of the Robert-Koch Institut in following these restrictions.

 Should a person be in quarantine, in ideal circumstances they should even self-isolate from the rest of the people in their household as much as possible.
 It is difficult to achieve this in practice but can be achieved through staying in different rooms from each other or through maintaining distance from the other people in the residence.
-These rules for quarantine apply even where the person is not showing any outward signs of having COVID-19 coronavirus.
+These rules for quarantine apply even where the person is not showing any outward symptoms of having COVID-19 coronavirus.

 Is Breaking Quarantine Punishable by Law?